 We’ve all probably seen what a copyright symbol looks like.
-In most works, companies, and items, the encircled letter “c” along with the name and date.
+In most works, companies, and items, it is the encircled letter “c” along with the name and date.
 While most of us might have a basic understanding of the term copyright and what the symbol stands for, we don’t always get deep into its nitty-gritty details.
-If you’re the enterprising or the creative type whose works you’d like to make your own, it’ll help you a great deal to know about copyright symbols.
+If you’re the enterprising or creative type whose works you’d like to make your own, it’ll help you a great deal to know about copyright symbols.

 Understanding the proper usage of a copyright symbol is essential in protecting your hard work.
 While using it is optional, consider it necessary to remind or let others know that this piece of work is yours.
 Examples of copyrightable works are books, sound recordings, photos, choreography, and poetry.
-Copyrighting must be automatic upon creation of the said work though registration isn’t necessary.
+Copyrighting is automatic upon creation of the said work though registration isn’t necessary.

 Navigating intellectual property law can be pretty tricky for most, with all the things you’d have to register and undergo to have your work protected.
 Thankfully, a Washington, D.C. intellectual property lawyer is available to help you go through the copyright process.

 Allow this blog right here to be your guide in knowing the basics of copyright symbols, such as what they are, when to use them, and how to use them.
 Should you find yourself needing legal assistance in understanding intellectual property terms, never hesitate to seek the guidance of an intellectual property law expert.

 Copyright symbols are placed on original works to protect them.
 They tell others that this is the original creation of a certain creator.

 Creators are urged to copyright and register their tangible works.
 While registration isn’t necessary, it provides creators with legal rights and protection against copyright infringement—that is, the usage and reproduction of copyright-protected material without permission from its owner or creator.
 Tangible works are considered eligible for copyright upon their creation.